Workflows & Steps

 Go

 Launch a step asynchronously and return a channel that will receive the result when the step completes.
 This is a durable alternative to Go's native goroutines that checkpoints results to the database for deterministic replay.
-Can only be called from within a workflow.
+Can only be called from within a workflow (not from inside a step).

 Parameters: